 He was awarded a Master in Social & Intercultural Psychology in 1978 and a PhD in Sociology in 1984, both from Paris-Sorbonne.

 Academic appointmentsAssociate Professor (adjunct) in the Department of Sociology and Social Policy, School of Social and Political Sciences at the University of Sydney, Australia.
 Professor Bogais is a specialist lecturer and an accredited research supervisor (PhDs, Masters).
-He holds Associate positions with: Center for International Security Studies (CISS), and Sydney Asia Pacific Migration Centre (SAPMiC)
+He holds an Associate position with the Center for International Security Studies (CISS).

 Senior Research Fellow at the German-Southeast Asian Center of Excellence for Good Governance and Policy, Faculty of Law, Thammasat University, Bangkok.
 CPG is funded by the German Federal Foreign Office and supported by the German Academic Exchange Service (DAAD).